INTRODUCTION TO WESTLAKE

 EARLY HISTORY OF THE AREA

-What’s now Central Los Angeles (the Downtown, Hollywood, Midtown, and Mideast Side districts) was settled by the ancestors of the Chumash at least 13,000 years ago.
-The Tongva arrived in the area around 3,000 years ago, having apparently begun their journey to the east in the Sonoran Desert.
+What’s now Los Angeles was settled by the ancestors of the Chumash at least 13,000 years ago.
+The Tongva arrived in the area as early as 3,500 years ago, having apparently begun their journey to the east in the Sonoran Desert.
 The area around what’s now Westlake was then a low depression surrounded by hills and centered around a soda lake fed by seasonal rains and streams.

 Explorer Juan Rodríguez Cabrillo claimed California for the Spanish Empire in 1542 but it wasn’t until Gaspar de Portolà led an overland expedition through the area in 1769 that the Spanish Conquest really got into full swing.
 The first Spanish mission was built in the Whittier Narrows in 1771 before being relocated to San Gabriel.
 Ten years later, El Pueblo de Nuestra Señora la Reina de los Ángeles del Río de Porciúncula was founded a bit west.
 The pueblo was granted four square leagues of land, the western edge of which corresponds to what’s now Hoover Street.
 New Spain achieved its independence from the empire in 1821 and as a result, all of Southern California became part of Mexico.